hitecherik/BlankBlog/README.md

 ## Licence

-This work is licenced under the MIT Licence.
+Copyright (c) 2014, Alexander Nielsen, MIT Licence.
 See the `LICENCE.md` file for more details.